Personal Social Health Education and Well-Being –

 Ideas for Home Learning

 There is much written in the media about the impact of the pandemic on children’s mental health and, as a school, one of our key priorities is ensuring the continued well-being of our children.
 We all know that if a child is not happy then they will not thrive.
-Given the announcement made last week, that schools would remain closed to most children until 8th March at the earliest, it seemed timely to update our website to provide parents with advice and a range of resources designed to support children’s emotional and mental well-being.
+We have updated our website to provide parents with advice and a range of resources designed to support children’s emotional and mental well-being.

 Given the restrictions in place currently and the challenges that we are all facing in terms of time and resources, the information on these pages is designed to provide advice and ideas on how you can best support your child’s emotional and mental well-being while they are away from school.

 It goes without saying that if you are concerned about your child’s well-being in any way, please do contact one of us at school.
 Although we cannot be physically with all of your children in school, their well-being is still our primary concern.

 In school the children are all used to beginning their Jigsaw PSHE lesson with a ‘Calm Me’ activity.
 This is a quiet and peaceful time where the children are encouraged to be still and quiet and, as they become more practised, focus on the present moment and how they are feeling.

 The breathing exercises described below are a lovely way to continue this practise at home.
 At school, we start our Calm Me session by striking a chime, but you could listen to some relaxing music or just enjoy the quiet.

 Read through the prompt card before sharing the special time with your child so that you are comfortable with the words that you will be saying.
 Try to find a quiet spot, away from distractions and sit in a way that is comfortable for you and your child.
 In school, the children are used to sitting with their legs crossed but if you want to use this as a time to get snuggly – go for it!